EnterpriseDB/repmgr/README.md

     pg_bindir=/path/to/postgres/bin

+See `repmgr.conf.sample` for an example configuration file with available configuration settings annotated.

+### Starting up

-The master node must be registered first using `repmgr master register`, and each standby needs to be registered using `repmgr standby register` tool; this inserts details about each node into the control database.
+The master node must be registered first using `repmgr master register`, and standby servers must be registered using `repmgr standby register`;
+this inserts details about each node into the control database.

 See the "QUICKSTART.md" file for examples of how to use these commands.